webrecorder/browsertrix-crawler/docs/docs/user-guide/qa.md

 ```

 The `qaSource` can be:
-- a local WACZ file path or a URL
+- A local WACZ file path or a URL
-- a single WACZ or a JSON file containing a list of WACZ files in the `resources` json (Multi-WACZ)
+- A single WACZ or a JSON file containing a list of WACZ files in the `resources` json (Multi-WACZ)

 This assumes an existing crawl that was created in the `example-crawl` collection.